-After having so many issues in my Lennar home, I decided to dig a little deeper into what was on Lennar’s Westshore Yacht Club neighborhood land before.
+After having so many issues in my Lennar home at 6111 Yeats Manor Drive, I decided to dig a little deeper into what was on Lennar’s Westshore Yacht Club neighborhood land before.
 Here’s why.

 The red arrows on the Westshore Yacht Club land